himanshumistri/MyIPL/README.md

 # MyIPL
-With use of Android JetpackCompose List render
+With use of Android JetpackCompose LazyColumn render